 What Are Tax Prosecutions?

-There are many different types of tax prosecutions that could be lodged against you, such filing a false or misleading statement, failing to file your taxes or tax evasion.
+There are many different types of tax prosecutions and tax litigation that could be lodged against you, such filing a false or misleading statement, failing to file your taxes or tax evasion.
 All of these situations are extremely overwhelming and difficult to defend yourself against.
 Some of the most common offenses that lead to criminal prosecution include attempting to evade compliance or payment of taxes or making deceptive or false statements in a tax return.

 The Crown Prosecutor is responsible for convincing a judge beyond a reasonable doubt that not only did you commit and illegal act worthy of prosecution but that you intended to.
 This is one of the biggest challenges in pursuing cases against you.